 In the beginning, you carve your way into a new category where you can be the only one but eventually, every market becomes a two-player market.

-With top companies competing for the market share.
-And this true for every market.
+With top companies competing for market share.
+And this is true for every market.

 Now as we have understood the fundamentals.
 To implement them you need to choose the right medium to market your business.

 Understanding Traditional And Digital Marketing